babelomics/MIGNON/docs/parallelization.md

 ---
 layout: default
 title: Parallelization
-nav_order: 5
+nav_order: 6
 ---

 # Parallelization

 MIGNON does not implement an engine to parallelize the tasks.
-Instead, it relies on the intrinsic ability of each tool to use multi-threading and in the ability of [Cromwell](https://github.com/broadinstitute/cromwell) to launch a number of parallel jobs through the **concurrent-job-limit** parameter of the [config file](https://github.com/babelomics/MIGNON/tree/master/configs).
+Instead, it relies on the intrinsic ability of each tool to use multi-threading and in the ability of [cromwell](https://github.com/broadinstitute/cromwell) to launch a number of parallel jobs through the **concurrent-job-limit** parameter of the [config file](https://github.com/babelomics/MIGNON/tree/master/configs).
 We encourage users to read [cromwell parallelism post](Parallelism-Multithreading-Scatter-Gather), as it depicts the levels at which the execution of a workflow can be done in parallel.
 Overall, there are two levels at which MIGNON allows the use of parallel executions:

 ## Parallel jobs

 ### Sample-level

-This is, the number of parallel tasks that can be executed using the task dependency tree created by Cromwell.
+This is, the number of parallel tasks that can be executed using the task dependency tree created by cromwell.
 For example, the **fastp** processing of each sample is a task that can be easily executed in parallel.
 Multiple samples can be processed at the same time as they do not depend on each other's outputs.
 On the other hand, tasks as **featureCounts** require a bunch of outputs and will not start until all the alignments finish successfully.
 This parallelization at sample level, when allowed, is controlled through the **concurrent-job-limit** parameter in the cromwell configuration file.
 As calculating the number of concurrent jobs is not a straightforward task, and will depend entirely on the workflow structure, **we recommend to limit this parallelization level to one when deploying the workflow in machine with limited computational resources** (i.e 32 Gb of memory).
 On the other hand, if using HPC or Cloud Computing, this level allows to significantly reduce the workflow execution time.

 ### Scatter-gather strategy for HaplotypeCaller